dzhavat/dzhavat.github.io/_posts/2019-11-18-running-a-single-test-suite-spec-in-jasmine.md

 });
 ```

 So here you go.
-If, for whatever reason, you need to run a single suite/spec, you can quickly do so by using `fdescribe` and `fit`.
-You can find this in the official docs as well.
-So I’ve definitely not given you the hottest tip out there, but I find it useful.
-Hope you do as well!
+If you need to run a single suite/spec, you can quickly do so by using `fdescribe` and `fit`.

-Oh, and before I forget!
+But beware!
 When you’re done with your tests, don’t commit the `fdescribe`/`fit` because that will give you a false confidence that your tests are successful when in reality it’s only one suite/spec that is being executed.

+**Update**: I built a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=dzhavat.test-focus-highlighter) that will highlight tests using `fdescribe`/`fit` so you don’t miss them.